 How Many Deaf People In Ireland Use Sign Language?

 Ireland has just 1,077 Deaf native Irish Sign Language users.
 In February 2015 an RTE TV interview noted that only 0.1% of deaf people sign (that’s zero point one per cent).
-Around 30,000 hearing people know basic ISL and about 800,000 people in Ireland have hearing loss but do not sign, preferring to speak, lipread and use hearing devices.
+Around 800,000 people in Ireland have hearing loss but do not sign, preferring to speak, lipread and use hearing devices – while 30,000 hearing people know basic ISL.

 ISL is the sign language used in Ireland.
 Its grammar and syntax differ greatly to spoken / written Irish or English.

 Sign Language Use Is Declining

-In Australia (globally), cochlear implants, technology and vaccinations are reducing sign language use, says Professor Trevor Johnston of Sydney’s Macquarie University:
+In Australia (globally), cochlear implants, technology and vaccines are reducing sign language use, says Professor Trevor Johnston of Sydney’s Macquarie University: